Follow Us :

 Elution Order

-Since Sodium 2-aminobenzoate is relatively polar than 1-(2-aminophenyl)ethan-1-one .Therefore Sodium 2-aminobenzoate will elute first and after that 1-(2-aminophenyl)ethan-1-one elute.
+Since Sodium 2-aminobenzoate is relatively polar than 1-(2-aminophenyl)ethan-1-one .Therefore, Sodium 2-aminobenzoate will elute first, and after that 1-(2-aminophenyl)ethan-1-one elute.

 In addition to 1-(2-aminophenyl)ethan-1-one and Sodium 2-aminobenzoate, the HPLC separation tips mentioned above can also be applied to other basic compounds.
-Now that you have learned about column selection, mobile phase selection, and chromatographic condition optimization for the separation of acidic compounds, I hope you can apply this knowledge during method development.
+Now that you have learned about column selection, mobile phase selection, and chromatographic condition optimisation for the separation of acidic compounds, I hope you can apply this knowledge during method development.
 That’s all for this post.
 Please share your thoughts and suggestions related to this post in the comments section.

 Related:

-1. Relative Response Factor (RRF) in Pharmaceutical Analysis
+1. Relative Response Factor (RRF) in Pharmaceutical Analysis.

-4. Why is the Mobile phase filtered in HPLC: Expert Tips
+2. Why is the Mobile phase filtered in HPLC: Expert Tips

-5. Reverse Phase And Normal Phase HPLC: Why Reverse Phase Is More Common
+3. Reverse Phase And Normal Phase HPLC: Why Reverse Phase Is More Common

-6. HPLC Troubleshooting: 5+ Common Problems and Their Solutions
+4. HPLC Troubleshooting: 5+ Common Problems and Their Solutions

 Further reading